Canine Muscle Anatomy, Simplified

 What you will find inside Canine Muscle Anatomy, Simplified:

-• 15 Muscles of the Back, Thoracic Wall & Abdomen.
+• Muscles of the Back, Thoracic Wall & Abdomen individually illustrated and described.

 Whether you’re a seasoned Vetrehabber or a student mastering anatomy, this book ensures every muscle you touch is clearly illustrated and easy to reference.